Pinot Noir California Marin County Red Wine

 Let's put it this way: Gary Miller is the former executive sous chef at The Little Nell in Aspen, Colo., which is one of the best restaurants in the world for wine lovers, with an amazing collection of rare bottles.
 Each vintage, Gary posts new recipes on his website that pair with each of his newly released wines.
 If you love pairing wine and food, this is the Pinot for you.

 If he was a chef, how'd he get so good at winemaking?

 Gary was mentored by Pinot Noir legend Bill Smith, of the famed W.H.
 Smith winery, after he left the kitchen at The Little Nell.
 Bill is truly one of the kindest and most down-to-earth guys in the wine world – and his wines are exceptional.
 Since 2000 Gary has been producing small lots of food-friendly wines that, until now, have been available only on the locavore scene in the Bay Area.

 This has more ballast than many Sonoma County Pinots, yet true to its Marin roots, it remains balanced and seductive.
 The nose is open, with engaging aromas of red plum, cherry, a citrus note and brown sugar.
 The palate is clean and focused, with medium weight.
 A Marin-signature note of dried porcini is supported by lush cherry, new leather and cinnamon-stick accents.
 Young and exuberant, this is a very versatile and sexy Pinot Noir.
 I served this at cellar temperature with bone-in pork chops, morel mushrooms and sweet peas.
 The wine will age wonderfully, but don't wait to pop the cork.
 Pour and enjoy this beautiful wine.

 This product ships to the following states:

-Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Illinois, New Hampshire, New York, North Carolina, Oregon, Texas, Washington, Wisconsin
+Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Illinois, New Hampshire, North Carolina, Oregon, Texas, Washington, Wisconsin